 Bethkis is inhaled into the lungs with the use of a nebulizer or an inhaler device.
 Do not swallow the medicine by mouth.

-Bethkis is given in a treatment cycle of 28 days on the medicine followed by 28 days off the medicine.
+Bethkis is given in a treatment cycle of 28 days on and 28 days off.
 Follow your doctor's dosing instructions very carefully.
-Your doctor will determine how long to treat you with this medicine.
+Keep using this medicine on this schedule, even if you feel fine.

 Use your doses at regular intervals of 12 hours apart but not less than 6 hours apart.

 If you use other inhaled medicines, or if you perform chest physiotherapy to remove mucus from the lungs, use these other treatments first before using your Bethkis dose.